IpsumDominum/ClimbingGymManagementSoftware/README.md

 </div>

-Open Gym is a free Point of Sales + Customer Relations Management software for climbing/fitness gym :)
+This is a free Point of Sales + Customer Relations Management software for climbing/fitness gym :)
-Still needing a lot of work and branding is currently Resistance Climbing Gym, which is where it was first developed for. https://resistanceclimbing.co.nz/
+Developed for and used at Resistance Climbing Gym, Dunedin, NZ.
+(1+ year now) https://resistanceclimbing.co.nz/

 ## Installation